AbateLab/DAb-seq/README.md

 Output genotyping data is saved in a new directory labeled `GENOTYPING` in the root of each cohort.
 A compresed HDF5 file contains matrices of discrete genotyping calls and antibody UMI counts for all cells in the cohort.
 Genotyping calls for each variant assume a genome ploidy of 2.
 Therefore, there are four possible genotypes per matrix entry:

 * Wildtype (0)
-* Heterozygous Mutant (1)
+* Heterozygous Alternate (1)
-* Homozygous Mutant (2)
+* Homozygous Alternate (2)
 * No Call (3)

-Further details on reading and manipulating data from this file can be found in the included Python notebooks.
+Further details on reading and manipulating data from this file can be found in the included Python notebook in the 'sample_data' folder.

 ## Non-Human Organism Support

 The DAb-seq pipeline includes support for non-human organisms using the flag `--non-human`.
 When combined with additional settings such as `--ploidy 1`, the pipeline can be used to perform single-cell genotyping on haploid bacteria and yeast cells.

-## Sequencing Data
+## Sequencing Data and Examples

 All data from the initial DAb-seq publication is available in FASTQ format at on the [NCBI Sequence Read Archive](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA602320).
-In addition, the compressed HDF5 file for the three cell line validation experiment is included in this repositiory as sample data (3_cell_experiment.hdf5).
+In addition, the compressed HDF5 file for the three cell line validation experiment is included in the 'sample_data' folder of this repository.
+A Jupyter Notebook providing example analysis code is also included in this folder.